 Fuxa, Robin, Vanessa Anton, Bryan Duke, Stewart Mayers, Elizabeth Smith, and Elizabeth Harden Willner.
 2019.
 “The Value of Comprehensive, University-Based Teacher Education for Oklahoma Children.”
 Oklahoma Association of Colleges for Teacher Education; The University of Tulsa, Kendall College of Arts and Sciences.
 2019.
 “The Negative Impact of Emergency Teacher Certification in Oklahoma.”
 August 13, 2019. https://artsandsciences.utulsa.edu/emergency-teacher-certification/.

-With a 2020 score of 55.00, the Student Achievement topic improved by 7.33 points since the baseline.
-This topic includes indicators that measure disparities in outcomes in elementary school, high school, and college.
+With a 2021 score of 41.67, the Student Achievement topic declined by 6 points from the baseline.
+This topic includes indicators that measure disparities in outcomes in elementary school, high school and college.
+The primary driver of this topic’s reduced score is the substantially greater disparity found in 3rd grade reading proficiency 2020-21 school year.
+This represents one example of the exacerbation of existing disparities resulting from COVID-19.

 Third grade reading proficiency is a crucial achievement as it serves as an important building block for future academic success.
 Through third grade students are learning to read – after third grade they are reading to learn.
 What this means is that students need to have acquired by third grade all the basic skills necessary for reading and for progressing as developmentally appropriate to read more challenging materials in later grades.
 After the third grade, students must be able to read and comprehend grade-level appropriate materials in order to have the opportunity to learn from other subjects.
-Our analysis shows that disadvantaged third graders are a third as likely to score proficient or advanced on the standardized reading test as are third graders who are not disadvantaged – further challenging their opportunities to succeed.
+Our analysis shows that higher income third graders are four and a half times more likely to score proficient or advanced on the standardized reading test than lower income third graders – further challenging opportunities to succeed for lower income students.

-About three-quarters of Tulsa Public Schools students graduate with their class, an accomplishment that has been increasing in recent years for all Tulsa students.
-Increasing faster than average, however, is the four-year cohort graduation rate for Tulsa’s English Learner students, leading to an improving equality score.
+About three-quarters of Tulsa Public Schools students graduate with their class, compared to just over half of Tulsa’s English Learner students.
 English Learner students not only face the task of mastering the normal range of subjects but do so with the added challenge of learning in a language that is not their primary one.

 Students who do not finish college can experience additional barriers to financial stability, such as incurred debt from tuition and other college expenses, the possible loss of income if employment was ended or reduced to attend college, and reduced earnings.
 Individuals who don’t complete college typically earn only about 10% more than those with a high school diploma, compared to the 80% more they could earn with a degree.